oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Selectively-Disclosable Validity Claims {#sd-validity-claims}

-An Issuer MUST NOT allow any security-critical claim to be selectively disclosable.
+An Issuer MUST NOT allow any security-critical content to be selectively disclosable.
-The exact list of such claims will depend on the application and SHOULD be listed by any application-specific profile of SD-JWT.
+The exact list of such content will depend on the application and SHOULD be listed by any application-specific profile of SD-JWT.
-The following is a list of standard claim names that SHOULD be considered as security-critical by any SD-JWT Issuer:
+The following is a list of typical JWT claim names that SHOULD be considered as
+security-critical:

 * `iss` (Issuer)
-* `aud` (Audience), although issuers may want to allow individual entries in the array to be selectively disclosable
+* `aud` (Audience), although issuers MAY allow individual entries in the array to be selectively disclosable
 * `exp` (Expiration Time)
 * `nbf` (Not Before)
-* `iat` (Issued At)
-* `jti` (JWT ID)

-In addition, the `cnf` (Confirmation Key) claim MUST NOT be selectively disclosable.
+* `cnf` (Confirmation Key)

 Consequently, claims controlling the validity of the SD-JWT will typically be included in plaintext in the SD-JWT payload.
 Verifiers, however, cannot